vcmi/vcmi/docs/modders/Bonus/Bonus_Types.md

 Increases weekly growth of creatures in affected towns (Legion artifacts)

 - value: number of additional weekly creatures
-- subtype: level of affected dwellings
+- subtype: dwelling level, in form "creatureLevelX" where X is desired level (1-7)

 ### CREATURE_GROWTH_PERCENT